writethedocs/www-old/docs/news/call_for_organizers.md

 ORGANIZER ROLES

-* Speaker wrangler

-* Volunteer coordinator

-* Unconf wrangler (low key)

-NEED TO LOOK AT ORGANIZER MANUAL
+See [this page](http://organizer-manual.readthedocs.io/en/latest/confs/organizers.html) of the organizer manual.

 WHAT TO EXPECT FROM HELPING ORGANIZE: WHAT YOU WON'T HAVE TO WORRY ABOUT

 * Swag, signs, t-shirts -- designs only.
 The designs will be shared across all 2017 conferences (with adjustments for individual locations)

 * If we go with the State Theatre: anything catering-related.
 They require us to use their catering service.
+This means that they handle everything: food, booze, non-alcoholic beverages, setup, and breakdown.